-Click below to learn more about our strategies, which include:
+Click below to learn more about our projects and resources:

-Legal Resource Library: Check out our Legal Resource Library at CommunityEnterpriseLaw.org for information on financing, local investing, business entities, employment, and land and housing.
-Also check out the Community Enterprise Blog!
+- CommunityEnterpriseLaw.org with information financing, local investing, business entities, employment, and land and housing.

 If you have questions or would to get in touch about this project, contact Grassroots Finance Attorney, Cameron Rhudy at firstname.lastname@example.org.